-(b) Teams may substitute up to two (2) player, not from their roster for use during a round.
+(b) Teams may substitute up to two (2) players that are not on their roster for use during a round.

 (c) The player(s) must be of equivalent or lower skill than the rest of the team.
-A quick parameter to determine a substitute’s skill may be the division he played in, the ELO Score, etc.
+A quick parameter to determine a substitute’s skill may be the division they played in, their ELO Score, etc.

 A referee or admin can determine a player’s suitability.